remidinishanth/distributed_systems/google_map_reduce/map_reduce.md

 ### MapReduce

-A framework for large-scale parallel processing.
+A `framework` for large-scale parallel processing.

 > Goal: Create a distributed computing framework to process data on a massive scale.

 MapReduce is a software framework for processing (large) data sets in a distributed fashion over a several machines.

 MapReduce framework/library allows programmers without any experience with parallel and distributed systems to easily utilize the resources of a large distributed system.

+* A big goal: easy for non-specialist programmers
+* programmer just defines Map and Reduce functions often simple sequential code
+* MR manages, and hides, all aspects of distribution!
+* MR is a framework / library; "application" is just Map()/Reduce()

 ### Motivation